hyunkyungclairekim/academic-template/content/authors/admin/_index.md

 - Visitors
 ---

-Hyunkyung Kim is a Bioinformatics Specialist at Diabetes Research Center, Massachusetts General Hospital.
+Hyunkyung Kim is a Bioinformatics Specialist at the Diabetes Research Center, Massachusetts General Hospital.
 Her research interests focus on understanding genetic mechanisms of complex diseases using computational approaches.